jon-chun/jon-chun/README.md

 <br></br>
 ## **Innovation in Higher Ed**
 ---
 I am focused on creatively applying the best of industry practices and state-of-the-art AI/ML techniques on interesting and high-impact interdisciplinary research.
-The combination of AI/ML, math/statistics and a wide variety of domain expertise provide fresh insights and countless new paths of discovery.
+The combination of AI/ML, math/statistics and a diversity of domain expertise provides fresh insights and countless new paths of discovery.

 I've also long been interested in bringing diverse voices to urgent debates surrounding technology’s growing impact on society.
-For most of the last decade I've been developing a humanity-first approach to integrate STEM and non-STEM study alike.
+For most of the last decade I've been developing a humanity-first approach to integrate STEM and non-STEM into a coherent intellectual framework.

 Here is a timeline behind the development of what we believe is the world's first humanity-first AI curriculum:

 * **1992-99**: The <a href="https://www.kenyon.edu/academics/departments-and-majors/integrated-program-in-humane-studies/">*Integrated Program for Humane Studies*</a> (IPHS, the oldest interdisciplinary program at Kenyon) established a computer lab in Timberlake House for DH scholarship under Director Michael Brint
-* **2001 Aug**: Katherine Elkins joins Kenyon and begins mentoring traditional Digital Humanities projects (e.g. critiques of techology, websites, media, etc) in the IPHS program
+* **2002 Jul**: Katherine Elkins joined Kenyon and began mentoring traditional Digital Humanities projects (e.g. critiques of techology, websites, media, etc) in the IPHS program
-* **2003 May**: Resign as Director of Development for Clientless VPNs at Symantec and relocate from Silicon Valley
+* **2003 May**: Launched product Symantec Clientless VPN appliance as Director of Development and relocated from Silicon Valley
-* **2005 Mar**: Propose new humanity-centered AI Digital Humanities curriculum in conjunction with a multi-million <a href="https://philanthropynewsdigest.org/news/morgan-kauffman-foundations-launch-liberal-arts-entrepreneurship-initiative">Ewing Marion Kauffman Foundation</a> grant
+* **2005 Mar**: Proposed new humanity-centered AI Digital Humanities curriculum in conjunction with a multi-million <a href="https://philanthropynewsdigest.org/news/morgan-kauffman-foundations-launch-liberal-arts-entrepreneurship-initiative">Ewing Marion Kauffman Foundation</a> grant
-* **2015 Aug**: I formulate detailed interdisciplinary AI Digital Humanities curriculum after years of research and training
+* **2015 Aug**: Formulated detailed interdisciplinary AI Digital Humanities curriculum after years of research and training
 * **2017 Mar**: Lead DH Kenyon Team at the <a href="https://hackoh5.ohio5.org/">HackOH5</a> Hackathon to explore challenges and opportunities in implementing computational Digital Humanities and effecting collaboration across disciplines
-* **2017 Aug**: Kenyon supports first <a href="https://digital.kenyon.edu/dh_iphs_prog/">'*Programming Humanity*'</a> course co-taught with a Literary Scholar of Proust
+* **2017 Aug**: Kenyon supports first <a href="https://digital.kenyon.edu/dh_iphs_prog/">'*Programming Humanity*'</a> course co-taught with a Humanities and Comparative Literature professor.
-* **2018 Aug**: Kenyon adds first <a href="https://digital.kenyon.edu/dh_iphs_ai/">'*AI for the Humanities*'</a> course with a differentiated (including no/low-code) approach to GOFAI/ML through DNN, RL, and GA
+* **2018 Aug**: Kenyon adds first <a href="https://digital.kenyon.edu/dh_iphs_ai/">'*AI for the Humanities*'</a> course with a differentiated approach to GOFAI/ML through DNN, RL, and GA
-* **2018 Aug**: Katherine Elkins awarded multi-year <a href="https://www.kenyon.edu/offices-and-services/office-of-the-provost/recognition/neh-professorship/">National Endowment of the Humanities Distinguished Professorship</a> to continue developing a campus-wide Digital Humanities program meeting with every interested departments on campus
+* **2018 Aug**: Katherine Elkins awarded multi-year <a href="https://www.kenyon.edu/offices-and-services/office-of-the-provost/recognition/neh-professorship/">National Endowment of the Humanities Distinguished Professorship</a> to continue developing a campus-wide Digital Humanities program to include every interested department
 * **2022 Jan**: Collaboration with <a href="https://cs.kenyon.edu/index.php/scmp-401-scientific-computing-seminar/">*Scientific Computing program at Kenyon*</a> mentoring several majors on interdisciplinary research
-* **2022 Aug**: Kenyon offers first computational <a href="https://jon-chun.github.io/cultural-analytics/">'*Cultural Analytics*'</a> DH methodology course for Social Science and Humanities
+* **2022 Aug**: Kenyon offers first computational <a href="https://jon-chun.github.io/cultural-analytics/">'*Cultural Analytics*'</a> DH methodology course for Social Sciences and Humanities
 * **2022 Aug**: First collaboration with local industry via <a href="https://github.com/jon-chun/iiot-time-series-prediction-system">'*Industrial IoT Independent Study*'</a> targeting technical reference implementation and strategic whitepaper

  The organizing principle of both our research and our curriculum is computational Digital Humanities grounded in AI/ML.
 This approach is designed to bridge the gap between technology and humanity.
-This integrated worldview will hopefully lead to a more ethical, practical and beneficial use of technology for all humanity.
+This integrated worldview will hopefully lead to a more ethical, practical and beneficial use of technology for all.

 <br></br>
 [Back to Top](#ai-digital-humanities)